ClusterHQ/flocker/docs/labs/docker-plugin.rst

     FLOCKER_CONTROL_SERVICE_BASE_URL=https://your-control-service:4523/v1
     MY_NETWORK_IDENTITY=1.2.3.4

-Replace ``your-control-service`` with the hostname of the control service you specified :ref:`when you created your cluster <labs-installer>`.
+Replace ``your-control-service`` with the hostname of the control service you specified when you created your cluster.
 Replace ``1.2.3.4`` with the IP address of the host you are installing on (if your public and private IPs differ, it is generally best to use the *private* IP address of your hosts).

 Write out up an upstart script to automatically start the Flocker plugin on boot: